NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``misc_plug_loads_vehicle_annual_kwh``
      - false
      - kWh/yr
-     - Double
+     - String
      - auto
      - The annual energy consumption of the electric vehicle plug loads.
-If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-plug-loads>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_vehicle_usage_multiplier``
      - false
      -
-     - Double
+     - String
      - auto
      - Multiplier on the electric vehicle energy usage that can reflect, e.g., high/low usage occupants.
-If not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-plug-loads>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Plug Loads <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-plug-loads>`_) is used.
    * - ``misc_plug_loads_vehicle_2_usage_multiplier``
      - true
      -